[NEW] GoFundMe’s latest report: The Social State of Giving

 Published July 24, 2019 Reading Time: 7 minutes

-When someone signs up as a peer-to-peer fundraiser, they’re expressing a passion about your work and a commitment to your cause.
+When someone signs up as a peer-to-peer fundraiser, they’re expressing a passion for your work and a commitment to your cause.
 In fact, they’re so dedicated that they’ll reach out to their networks, appeal for donations, and raise money on your behalf.

-These already impactful individuals could have an even greater impact, and potentially raise more money, if you gave them creative control over their fundraising with a do-it-yourself (DIY) campaign.
+These already impactful individuals could have an even greater impact and potentially raise more money if you gave them creative control over their fundraising with a do-it-yourself (DIY) campaign.
 In this way, you can let supporters fundraise at any time of the year, for any personal reason or occasion—even if it’s not tied to a current campaign.

 Below, we’ll share the definition of DIY fundraising before showing you a real-world example of a nonprofit that’s built a successful and robust program.
 Then, we’ll walk you through how Classy can help your nonprofit nail your own DIY campaign.